mutagen-io/mutagen/doc/configuration.md

 The global configuration file allows users to override Mutagen's default behavior with their own defaults that will apply to all newly created sessions.
 The file is a [TOML](https://github.com/toml-lang/toml) file with sections affecting various aspects of Mutagen's behavior.
+Existence of the global configuration file is *not* required.

 Per-session configuration is provided by flags passed to the `create` command